elunna/nerfhack-changelog/README.md

 * **Death drops decrease as games get longer:** For every 5000 turns that has passed, the chance of a death drop does down by 1.
 This is a nerf to slowly starve players out and to reduce inventory bloat toward the end of a game.
 It's also a good reason to play fast.
 The chance of a death drop is traditionally 1 in 6.
 So, at 5k turns it would decrease to 1 in 7, at 10k turns it goes to 1 in 8 and so on.

 ### Underwater mechanics
 * Prevent kicking monsters out of water while underwater or vice versa.
 * The hero and other monsters resist splash, spore, and fire effects while underwater.
-* Being underwater provides immunity from explosions.
+* Being underwater provides immunity from explosions and fire damage.
-* Being underwater prevents fire damage.

 ## AC nerfs & buffs